Nine (Blink-182 album): Recording and production

 The band first began recording new music in April 2018, with the band members posting photos and videos to their respective social media accounts.
 The band continued collaborating with producer John Feldmann, as well as recording at their personal home studios.
 The trio recorded over 30 songs, largely in the same pop-punk vein as California.
 Midway through the process, the band became concerned the material felt too familiar and predictable.
 Barker was the first to voice concern, joking that it sounded like California 2: Electric Boogaloo.
 Hoppus and Skiba concurred, with Skiba later offering that the songs weren't "new or exciting."
-The band decided to start over, and continued their work with outside songwriters.
+The group opted to begin again, this time with a new mindset—as well as outside help.

+For Nine, the trio moved from independent service BMG to major label Columbia Records.
+Executives aimed to expand the band's reach into larger markets, specifically targeting a big pop radio crossover.
+The strategy was to start with the alternative format and gradually broaden to top 40 stations.
+To this end, the band enlisted a large number of professional songwriters.
 Hoppus likened the approach to a blind date, as prior to the sessions, the band members and producers/songwriters had yet to meet.

-During the recording process for Nine, the band worked with several artists, among them Pharrell Williams, The Futuristics, Captain Cuts, Andrew Watt, and Tim Pagnotta, with whom they wrote the singles "Blame It on My Youth" and "Happy Days".
+Hoppus said they "[swung] for the fences [...]
+We pulled out all the stops.
+We brought in more cowriters and more top-shelf pop producers.
+Everybody had ideas on how we could achieve pop success while still being blink."
+Among the collaborators included singer Miley Cyrus, Pharrell Williams, The Futuristics, Captain Cuts, Andrew Watt, and Tim Pagnotta, with whom they wrote the singles "Blame It on My Youth" and "Happy Days".
 The latter two were written as the group became concerned the album was too lyrically dark and lacked positive songs.

 Much of the new songs were built around Barker's drum beats, rather than guitar melodies.
 For Skiba, the unity of the band during the recording process helped solidify their friendships.
 "I now know my place better in Blink than I did years ago.
 We're always learning," he said.
 Musically, Nine infuses hip hop-inspired programming, electronics, and modern recording techniques into the band's punk rock sound.
 "Making sure Blink isn't different than modern music — rather than being something of the past — is a big achievement for me," Barker said shortly before the album's release.
 Steve Appleford of the Los Angeles Times describes the album as containing "postmodern effects and accelerated beats mingling with Blink-style vocal harmonies."